Sporting director

 A sporting director, or director of sport, is an executive management position in a sports club.
-The role is well known as a manager role for European football clubs, which are sometime also "sports clubs", offering many types of sports.
+The role is well known as a management role for European football clubs, which are sometime also "sports clubs", offering many types of sports.
 The sporting director is, in many cases, a member of the executive board and therefore an executive director.
-The sporting director is usually directly subordinate to the CEO or the chairman of the sports organization.
+The sporting director is usually directly subordinate to the chief executive officer or the chairman of the sports organisation.
+The sporting director is in turn typically the manager of the coaching staff.

 Director of football

-A director of football, sometimes also called a sporting director or technical director, is a senior management figure at an association football club, most commonly in Europe.
+A director of football or director of soccer, sometimes also called a sporting director or technical director, is a senior management figure at an association football club, most commonly in Europe.
 Often, their key task is managing transfers of players to and from the team.
-However, the nature of the position varies, and their role at a particular club may be more specialized.
+However, the nature of the position varies, and their role at a particular club may be more specialised.